NuGet/docs.microsoft.com-nuget/docs/Tools/cli-ref-config.md

 **Applies to:** all &bullet; **Supported versions**: all

-Gets or sets NuGet configuration values.
+Gets or sets NuGet configuration values in `%AppData%\NuGet\NuGet.Config` or the specified configuration file.
 For additional usage, see [Configuring NuGet Behavior](../consume-packages/configuring-nuget-behavior.md).
 For details on allowable key names, refer to the [NuGet config file reference](../Schema/nuget-config-file.md).

 ## Usage